steveww/K8s-secrets/README.md

 To have a play with this follow these steps:

+Build your own agent image.

+    $ docker build -t your-repo/agent .

 Fire up minikube to get a K8s cluster going

     $ kubectl create namespace instana-agent
     $ ./make-secret.sh
     $ kubectl apply -f secrets.yaml

-Edit instana-agent.yml and put in your base64 encoded agent key
+Edit instana-agent.yml and put in your base64 encoded agent key and image you created above

     $ kubectl create -f instana-agent.yml
+    $ kubectl label node minikube agent=instana
     $ kubectl -n instana-agent get pod

-Make a note of the pod
+Make a note of the pod, it may take a while to get going

     $ kubectl -n instana-agent logs -f <pod>